VenkataBhaskarr/TechnicalBlogs/Redux.md

 Usedispatcher hook is used call actions from particular stores Useselector hook is used to access the state of a slice/particular store in various components

+## I am transitioning to Recoil more on that i will write another blog :)